 We could walk down a street without vendors shouting, “Shopping!
 Lady, buy something!”
 We were shocked by the hospitality of every guesthouse in which we stayed.
 The staff constantly went above and beyond what they needed to do in order to make sure we were enjoying our stay, instead of looking pissed that we’ve just interrupted their favorite show.

 And it wasn’t just those working in our hotels – the locals smiled and said “hello” everywhere we went.
 For no reason other than to be kind.

 Myanmar is a country not to be overshadowed by its neighboring countries.
-We hope that as more tourism and development comes to this country, that the traditions hold strong and the people keep smiling.
+We hope that as more travelers come to this country the tourism and development is sustainable, that the traditions hold strong and the people keep smiling.